CalebsCranium/CalebsCranium/README.md

 - 👋 Hi, I’m @CalebsCranium
-- 👀 I’m interested in applying artificical intelligence to research and development of molecular biology system.
+- 👀 I’m interested in applying artificical intelligence to research and development of molecular biological systems.
 - 🌱 I’m currently learning biotechnology, molecular biology, and data administration
 - 💞️ I’m looking to collaborate on bioinformatics projects of various sorts
 - 📫 How to reach me @coopercg2@my.palmbeachstate.edu